MahmoudAttia111/Machine-Learning-Pipeline-for-Speech-Features/README.md

-# Speech Features Analysis and Classification
+# Machine Learning Pipeline for Speech Features

 ## Project Description
 This project implements a comprehensive machine learning pipeline for analyzing and classifying speech features.
 The workflow includes: